takemobiteam/takemobi-test.github.io/docs/index.md

 | welfare              | bool   | Whether the group needs a handicap-accessible vehicle.
 Handicap-accessible vehicles will only be assigned to Bookings where this field is set to true. | "false"                                |
 | exclusive_to         | bool   | Indicates if the trip was planned for an exclusive tour operator | "false"                                |
 | change_origin        | enum   | What triggered the planning that output this Trip.
 Options: Solver, Solver-trigger, Solver-replan, Insertion-replan, Dashboard, Supplier, Booking change response, Flight change response | "Dashboard"                            |
+is worth scrubbing that email? idk seems like a privacy thing for tui if this documenation is public facing
 | username             | string | Username that made the API call that triggered the planning, if applicable | "tui-adfs_username@tui.com"            |
 | locked               | bool   | Whether this Trip is locked and will not be changed in Regular Planning | "false"                                |
 | feasible             | bool   | Whether the trip conforms to applicable Business Rules.
 Trips can be made via API calls that violate Business Rules if force_infeasible is set to True. | "false"                                |